 In most states, it’s illicit drug abuse that takes center stage.
-In Wisconsin, the focus should be on alcohol consumption, abuse and addiction.
+In Wisconsin, the focus should be on alcohol consumption, abuse, and addiction.

 The tipoff is a review of statistics for publicly-funded addiction treatment.
-In most parts of the U.S., the number of those being treated for alcoholism are just slightly higher than treatment for marijuana, cocaine and other drugs.
+In most parts of the U.S., the number of those being treated for alcoholism is just slightly higher than treatment for marijuana, cocaine and other drugs.
 In Wisconsin, the number is overwhelmingly higher.
 In 2008, a total of more than 29,000 people in Wisconsin found addiction treatment.
 Seventy-four percent - more than 21,000 - were being treated for alcoholism.
 Three-quarters of these people needed treatment for alcoholism alone and the remaining quarter also had a problem with a secondary drug.

 Highest Consumption and DUI Rates in the United States

 Perhaps this makes sense since Wisconsin is the state where a brand of beer “made Milwaukee famous,” where one professional sports team is named the Brewers and a major sports stadium is named Miller Park.
 But the results of alcohol consumption in this state are as damaging as they are in any other state.
 Wisconsin has the country’s highest numbers of per capita alcohol consumption, underage drinking, binge drinking at any age, driving under the influence and alcohol-related motor vehicle fatalities.

 High school students report the highest rate of alcohol consumption of any region in the country - 49 percent.
 Out of the whole population of Wisconsin, 69 percent drink and 24 percent binge drink at least once a month.